 “It’s done. closed the book.”

 got inside.”
 He touched his chest.
 “Still Whispers.”

 “Where’s Perry?
 The Perry?”

 “Storage.” coughed.
-“Took the books, told to stay here, distract people.
+“Took the other books, told to stay here, distract people.
 He’s—“

 tendrils wormed across Todd’s eyes, through and toward pupil.
 Cords of muscle stood his throat.